dokwork/vim-hp/README.md

  11  2.
 License	         *license*
  12    Some text...
 ```
-The command `HpRefresh` will update both the contents and titles for us:
+The command `HpRefresh` will update both the contents and titles:
 ```
   1 CONTENTS
   2   1.
 Usage.............|usage|